- Start

 This internal funding scheme aims to provide seed funding for applicants to larger international calls, most importantly within the EU framework program Horizon Europe.
 Funds are primarily meant to be used for consultancy services to develop or review funding applications, but salary costs as well as other well-motivated costs can also be considered.
 A requirement for this planning grant is that Södertörn University is the main applicant for the particular call of interest.
 Generally, only calls that require an international consortium will be considered for funding, but exceptions can be made in special cases for some competitive single-beneficiary calls such as MSCA Post Doctoral Fellowships with Södertörn as a beneficiary (note however that planning grants for ERC calls are subject to a separate application process, see the plusbox below on this page).

-Please note that smaller planning cheques can be applied for on shorter notice with a more expeditive application process.
+Please note that smaller application planning cheques can be applied for on shorter notice with a more expeditive application process.
 These mainly aim to fund late-stage consultancy input on developed applications which are too close to the submission deadline to benefit from the regular grant application window.

 Click here External link. to access the application portal.